 The call, spacesuits, and everything else

 “The gift shop is down that way, toward the lobby, past the spacesuit.”
 These are not the directions anyone can give a visitor lost among a run of offices and cubicles.
 You get away with this in the Kennedy Space Center Neil Armstrong Operations and Checkout building, home today to the Orion spacecraft, home once upon a time to Apollo hardware – including spacesuits.
-If we want to go to the Moon again and go out for a walk, however we got there, we will need spacesuits.
+If we want to go to the Moon again and go out for a walk, however we get there, we will need spacesuits.
 That there is one in the lobby of our building under bright halogen lights, behind glass, would seem to say that new spacesuits are just a matter of looking up the sewing pattern and selecting a size.

 If only it were that simple.
-Better yet, imagine a dramatic moment – the urgency, the mission, the last-minute secondary character asking, “where are the space suits?’
+Better yet, imagine a dramatic moment – the urgency, the mission, the last-minute secondary character asking, “Where are the space suits?’
 The blank faces as everyone realizes there are none.
 Followed by the rush to unseal the glass case with the spacesuit in the lobby.
 The quick cut to the sound of sewing machines and people reverse engineering a helmet and the zillion parts of a portable life support system.
-A good director would keep these 42 seconds in the movie if only to lighten things up a notch.
+A good director would keep these 42 seconds in the movie to lighten things up a notch.

 Picture of a spacesuit in the lobby of the Kennedy Space Center Operations and Checkout building.
 A picture I took some years ago.

-The spacesuit in the lobby of the Kennedy Space Center Operations and Checkout building.
+A spacesuit in the lobby of the Kennedy Space Center Operations and Checkout building.
 A picture I took some years ago.
 Credit: Edgar Zapata, zapatatalksnasa.com

 A NASA budget graph showing where were the hundreds of millions were spent for spacesuits, a number that might one day add up to a billion?
 A bit here, a bit there, before you know it...